 Organization of return Peace Corps volunteers raising money to support shelters around the country and provide food, water, hygiene products, clothes and toys for children.

-Serving hot meals to people in need on the Polish border with Ukraine as well as in Hungary, Romania and here in the Moldovan capital of Chișinău.
+Serving hot meals to people in need on the Polish border with Ukraine as well as in Hungary, Romania and in the Moldovan capital of Chișinău.

-This organization has been active in Ukraine for several years as part of the “Memory of Nations” oral-history project.
+This organization has been active in Ukraine for years as part of the “Memory of Nations” oral-history project.
 It’s now working to provide medicines, protective vests, helmets, gloves, sleeping bags, tents, radios, batteries, drones, infrared technology and food to help Ukrainians defend themselves.

-Arguably the Czech Republic’s best-known and most-effective aid group. “Člověk v tísni” -- through its “SOS Ukraine” campaign -- has a large contingent in Ukraine and is doing very good work there.
+Arguably the Czech Republic’s best-known and most-effective aid group. “Člověk v tísni” -- through its “SOS Ukraine” campaign -- has a large contingent in Ukraine and is doing good work there.

 The local Czech chapter of this Catholic charity is working with long-term partner, Caritas Ukraine, on providing food, water, sanitation and shelter to populations in Ukraine immediately impacted by the war.